D1plo1d/robs_react_starter/readme.md

 ## Running the Dev Server

-To start the dev server simply run `webpack-dev-server` from your nearest command line interface (note: you have to run it in this folder so it knows which webpack.config to load).
+To start the dev server simply run `webpack-dev-server --hot` from your nearest command line interface (note: you have to run it in this folder so it knows which webpack.config to load).

 ## Notes
 - ES6 introduces classes (which are just fancy prototypes)